-Fastaff wants you to have the option of working in any state across the U.S.!
-If you apply for a NEW state license and it is issued within 30 days of starting a Fastaff assignment in that same state – we will reimburse your endorsement fees*!
+Fastaff wants you to have the option of working in any state across the U.S. If you apply for a new or renewed state license, and accept and complete a Fastaff assignment in that same state, we will reimburse your fees*.

-*Fastaff does not reimburse expenses such as transcripts, CEU’s or associated license verifications.
-Note Fastaff does not process licenses.
-However, if you have questions how to become licensed in a specific state please visit our page on Licensing
+*Please Note: Fastaff does not reimburse expenses such as transcripts, CEUs or associated license verifications.
+Fastaff does not process licenses.

-The Nurse Licensure Compact allows any nurse who resides in one of the 24 participating compact states to practice nursing in any of the states forming the compact state alliance.
-In order to work in a compact state, a nurse must have proof of residence in a compact state in the form of a government issued ID showing an actual street address (current driver's license) as well as a current, active RN license in said state.
-This nurse does not need to obtain licensure in any of the other participating compact states.
-States participating in the NLC include:
+The Nurse Licensure Compact allows any nurse who resides in one of the 25 participating compact states to practice nursing in any of the states forming the compact state alliance.
+In order to work in a compact state, a nurse must have proof of residence in a compact state as well as a current, active RN license in said state.
+The nurse does not need to obtain licensure in any of the other participating compact states.
+For detailed information about the NLC, click here.

 Walk-through states allow a nurse to be issued a temporary state nursing license within one hour to one day's time.
 This temporary travel nursing license is used to practice nursing while awaiting permanent licensure to be processed.
-These temporary licenses obtained in walk-through states are usually valid for 30 days to six months depending on the state issuing the license.
-The following states allow licensure through "walk-through".
+The temporary licenses obtained in walk-through states are usually valid for 30 days to six months, depending on the state issuing the license.
+The following states are considered walk-through states:

 |Idaho||New York (For reinstatements only)|